boku-met/aar2-rescaling/README.md

 - Check data location for CMIP5 and CMIP6
 - Check if all needed models are present
 - CODE: Select specific CMIP5 models for ÖKS15
+- Create Masks for AUT from CMIP5 and CMIP6 data